Bentleyj/BeyondPhotography/README.md

 ### Day 57

 Started doing some straight up drawing.
 Going to keep it simple at first by just doing a circle.
 I want to make more complex drawings soon!
 My plan is to build a up a lirary of shapes and then try to select interesting places to draw them.
 I'm using two smoothstep functions subreacted from one another to get this effect.

+### Day 58

+Adding a line drawing algorithm to draw a line between two points.
+I used the algorithm from [here](https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line) which was extremely helpful.
+I then added my own boolean checks because that algorithm works for an infinite line but I only wanted a line segment defined by two points.
+I then made an effect that merged the lines and the circles together for a cool design.